ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Hibiscus?

 Hibiscus Flower Extract 5% is the best form of Hibiscus based on bioavailability research.
-It is classified as T1 Preferred in our formulary with S2 bioavailability.
+It is FormulaForge's highest-rated form for absorption quality with S2 bioavailability.
 We ranked 2 forms using peer-reviewed absorption data.

 2forms ranked